caltechlibrary/cloud-init-examples/README.md

 Trouble shooting
 ----------------

+On a Mac, you may not be able to mount local directories until you enable Full Disk Access for multipassd in Settings -> Security & Privacy -> Privacy.

 I've run into some challenges on the M1 Mac as well as when using Cisco's VPN.
 Here's some helpful links to explore.

 - [Trouble shooting networking errors on macOS](https://multipass.run/docs/troubleshooting-networking-on-macos)